TikoTs/db_python_model/README.md

-The project creates employee.db(you have to run db.py) and makes some actions on it.
+The project creates employee.db  and makes some actions on it.
 You can delete a column, get_list by id, name, surname or age and also compare ages(in main.py).
 Main.py connects to employee.py where is the class named employee and where is the main logic written.